 The most important concept to remember when applying to change your status is that you must demonstrate to USCIS that you were maintaining status up to the point of your application.
 In the context of H-1B employment, you must provide evidence of your employment such as pay stubs and timesheets.

 The law considers H-1B employment “at-will” employment, meaning you have the right to quit your job.
 Additionally, your employer is prohibited from retaliating against you for quitting.
-However, you are still bound to the employment contract you signed with your employer.
+However, you are still bound to any employment contract you signed with your employer.
 Therefore, if your contract contains a penalty for quitting (such as disqualification from severance packages), you will incur this penalty.